michelemendel/times.place/README.md

-# times.place
+# time.place

 A web application for listing venues and their event times, built using **Spec-Driven Development (SDD)** methodology.

 ## Project Overview

-**times.place** is a venue management and event scheduling platform designed to serve communities by providing accurate event times (e.g. prayer times).
+**time.place** is a venue management and event scheduling platform designed to serve communities by providing accurate event times (e.g. prayer times).

 This is a prototype web application that allows: